-• Be prepared to "countersteer," that is, to turn the wheel back in the other direction, once you've passed whatever was in your path.
-Unless you are prepared to countersteer, you won't be able to do it quickly enough.
-You should think of emergency steering and countersteering as two parts of one driving action.
+- Do not apply the brakes while you are turning.
+It is very easy to lock your wheels while turning.
+If that happens, you may skid out of control. - Do not turn any more than needed to clear whatever is in your way.
+The more sharply you turn, the greater the chances of a skid or rollover. - Be prepared to "countersteer," that is, to turn the wheel back in the other direction once you have passed whatever was in your path.
+Unless you are prepared to countersteer, you will not be able to do it quickly enough.
+Think of emergency steering and countersteering as two parts of one driving action.

-Where to Steer.
-If an oncoming driver has drifted into your lane, a move to your right is best.
-If that driver realizes what has happened, the natural response will be to return to his or her own lane.
+Where to steer: If an oncoming driver has drifted into your lane, a move to your right is best.
+If that driver realizes what has happened, the natural response will be to return to his/her own lane.
 If something is blocking your path, the best direction to steer will depend on the situation.

-- If you have been using your mirrors, you'll know which lane is empty and can be safely used. - If the shoulder is clear, going right may be best.
-No one is likely to be driving on the shoulder but someone may be passing you on the left.
+- · If you have been using your mirrors, you will know which lane is empty and can be safely used. - If the shoulder is clear, going right may be best.
+No one is likely to be driving on the shoulder, but someone may be passing you on the left.
 You will know if you have been using your mirrors. - If you are blocked on both sides, a move to the right may be best.
-At least you won't force anyone into an opposing traffic lane and a possible head-on collision.
+At least you will not force anyone into an opposing traffic lane and a possible head-on collision.

-Leaving the Road.
-In some emergencies, you may have to drive off the road.
+Leaving the road: In some emergencies, you may have to drive off the road.
 It may be less risky than facing a collision with another vehicle.
 Most shoulders are strong enough to support the weight of a large vehicle and, therefore, offer an available escape route.
-Here are some guidelines, if you do leave the road.
+Following are guidelines if you must leave the road:

-Avoid Braking.
-If possible, avoid using the brakes until your speed has dropped to about 20 mph.
-Then brake very gently to avoid skidding on a loose surface.

-Keep One Set of Wheels on the Pavement If Possible.
-This helps to maintain control.

-Stay on the Shoulder.
-If the shoulder is clear, stay on it until your vehicle has come to a stop.
+- Avoid braking If possible, avoid using the brakes until your speed has dropped to about 20 mph.
+Then brake very gently to avoid skidding on a loose surface. - Keep one set of wheels on pavement if possible This helps to maintain control of the vehicle. - Stay on the shoulder If the shoulder is clear, stay on it until your vehicle has come to a complete stop.
 Signal and check your mirrors before pulling back onto the road.

-Returning to the Road.
-If you are forced to return to the road before you can stop, use the following procedure:
+Returning to the road: If you are forced to return to the road before you can stop, use the following procedures:

-- Hold the wheel tightly and turn sharply enough to get right back on the road safely.
-Don't try to edge gradually back on the road.
-If you do, your tires might grab unexpectedly and you could lose control. - When both front tires are on the paved surface, countersteer immediately.
-The two turns should be made as a single "steer-countersteer" move
+Hold the wheel tightly and turn sharply enough to get right back on the road safely.
+Do not try to edge gradually back on the road.
+If you do, your tires might grab unexpectedly and you could lose control. • When both front tires are on the paved surface, countersteer immediately.
+The two turns should be made as a single "steer-countersteer" move.

-If somebody suddenly pulls out in front of you, your natural response is to hit the brakes.
-This is a good response if there's enough distance to stop and you use the brakes correctly.
+Stopping Quickly and Safely - If somebody suddenly pulls out in front of you, your natural response is to hit the brakes.
+This is a good response if there is enough distance to stop and you use the brakes correctly.
 You should brake in a way that will keep your vehicle in a straight line and allow you to turn if it becomes necessary.
-You can use the "controlled braking" method or the "stab braking" method.
+You can use the "controlled braking" or the "stab braking" methods.

-Controlled Braking.
-With this method, you apply the brakes as hard as you can without locking the wheels.
+Controlled braking: With this method, you apply the brakes as hard as you can without locking the wheels.
 Keep steering wheel movements very small while doing this.
 If you need to make a larger steering adjustment or if the wheels lock, release the brakes.
-Re-apply the brakes as soon as you can.
+Reapply the brakes as soon as you can.